 Bertie is therefore undergoing a forced restoration, which will

-take me some time.
 The chassis was almost untouched but the body was extensively damaged.

 I found a donor body for him, one made in the factory just 15